 - at the International Terminal complex are the Grand Maratha, Hyatt, InterContinental, Leela and Mirage hotels.

 - Inside of Terminal 2: the luxurious Niranta Airport Transit Hotel & Lounge is on Level 1 at landside, and at level 2 at airside (international departures.).

-In the future, the Mumbai Metro Line 3 will feature 3 stations - at International T1, Domestic T2 - and the Sahar Road Station.
+- The new Mumbai Metro LRT system extension is now serving the Airport.
+In the future, the Mumbai Metro Line 3 will have 3 stations - at International T1, Domestic T2 - and the Sahar Road Station.

 Current & Future Airport Developments: While CSIA’s domestic & international terminals are presently situated in different locations, the aim is to integrate them and to transform the Airport into one of the world’s most modern airports, with a full range of services and technology.

-[A new Navi Mumbai Airport - to be situated near Navi Mumbai (the name of the new city development bordering the 'old' city of Mumbai) - is intended to absorb some 10 million passengers from CSIA.
-After many delays, the US$2.4B project has completed its land acquisition, and the company undertaking pre-development work has been selected.
-Airport completion is tentatively set for December 2019.
-Both Airports will then be served by connecting Metro Rail.]
+A new Navi Mumbai Airport situated near Navi Mumbai (the name of the new city development bordering the 'old' city of Mumbai) had its ground braking in June 2017.
+Predevelopment should take two years and the launch date for the new airport is tentatively in 2022.
+The new Airport is intended to absorb some 10 million passengers from CSIA.
+Both Airports are to be served by connecting Metro Rail.